neo-ngd/neo-dapi-monorepo/packages/neo-dapi/docs/neo-provider.md

 See the section [Connectivity](#connectivity) for the definition of "disconnected".

-If the Provider becomes disconnected, the Provider should emit the event named `disconnect` with value `error: ProviderRpcError`, per the interfaced defined in the [RPC Errors](#rpc-errors) section.
+If the Provider becomes disconnected, the Provider should emit the event named `disconnect` with value `error: ProviderError`, per the interfaced defined in the [Provider Errors](#provider-errors) section.
 The value of the error's `code` property should follow the [status codes for `CloseEvent`](https://developer.mozilla.org/en-US/docs/Web/API/CloseEvent#Status_codes).

 #### message